On link diagrams that are minimal with respect to Reidemeister moves I and II: Minimal link diagrams with respect to Reidemeister moves I and II

-\begin{Corollary} For every diagram $D$ of a link possibly with trivial split components, the numbers of crossings of all minimal diagrams which are obtained by applying finitely many moves RI and RII to $D$ are the same.

-\end{Corollary}
+\end{corollary}

-\begin{proof} By Theorem~\ref{theorem1}, for every diagram of a link without a trivial split component, the number of crossings of the minimal diagram is clearly unique.
-For every diagram of a link with trivial split components, by the proof of Theorem~\ref{theorem1}, all the differences in the minimal diagrams are the locations of trivial split components which contain no crossing.
-So the numbers of crossings of the minimal diagrams are the same.
-This completes the proof. \end{proof}
+\begin{proof} By Theorem~\ref{theo:minimality}, for every diagram of a link without a trivial split component, the number of crossings of the minimal diagram is unique.
+For every diagram of a link with trivial split components, by the proof of Theorem~\ref{theo:minimality}, all the differences in the minimal diagrams are the locations of trivial split components which contain no crossing.
+So the numbers of crossings of the minimal diagrams are the same, which completes the proof. \end{proof}

-\begin{Remark} Figure~\ref{minimal_diagram} depicts an example of a minimal diagram of the trivial knot.
-It is easy to check that this diagram is minimal, since there is no monogon and no special bigon in this diagram.
-By considering connected sums of copies of this diagram and a minimal diagram, we see that an arbitrary link has infinitely many minimal diagrams.
+\begin{remark} Figure~\ref{minimal_diagram} depicts an example of minimal diagrams of the trivial knot.
+It is easy to check that this diagram is minimal, since there are no monogons and no special digons for Reidemeister move II in this diagram.
+By considering connected sums of copies of this diagram and a minimal diagram, we can see that an arbitrary link has infinitely many minimal diagrams.

-\end{Remark}
+\end{remark}